Pre-Requisites

 memory aid in the final

-point each, 3 points max), and handed back as fast as I can do it.
+point each, 2 points max), and handed back as fast as I can do it.

 It helps if you form a study group to do the assigned work.
-If you do this, each member of the group must hand in answers to different questions.
-Once corrected and graded you can merge them to create the notes you use in the final.
+If you do

-You need to be present and ready to do exercises based on the assigned
+At the start of each session you need to be present and ready to do

-reading at the start of each lecture/discussion.
+reading.
 You earn one point for

-work includes practicing final questions.
+includes practicing final questions.

 There is one lab for each class.
+Each lab lasts 50 minutes.

 published on the web shortly before the start of class on that day.
 In